mi3nts/AirQualityAnalysisWorkflows/influxdb/grafana-docker/README.md

 Here, Grafana is configured with ENV variables rather than providing a complete configuration.ini file.
 This way, we know we're using default values if not specified.

+## Provisioned Alerts

+Grafana lets you easily develop alerts on the localhost website, but there is no way to easily download the file it generates as of writing.
+Thus, in order to easily modify and provision the alerts via the .yaml file, it is necessary to somehow find and read this generated file during execution.

+One such way is as follows:
+Develop the alert rule as normal in Grafana, then (in chrome) opening up the devtools via pressing F12 Navigate to the Network tab
+Click save and exit on the Grafana page
+Some fetch requests should show up on the network manager.
+Select a request with "rules" in the name and then hit preview.
+Gather the necessary information to provision your alert through the information displayed

+## Slack Alert App

+In order to change where the slack app posts alerts, simply generate an app via Slack's website, enable webhooks for it, then copy its webhook and paste it in the url attribute in the file contactpoints.yaml.

 ## External Docs

 - [Docker configuration](https://grafana.com/docs/grafana/latest/administration/configure-docker/)